influxdata/docs-v2/content/flux/v0/stdlib/universe/sort.md

 ------------------------------------------------------------------------------->

-`sort()` orders rows in each intput table based on values in specified columns.
+`sort()` orders rows in each input table based on values in specified columns.

 #### Output data
 One output table is produced for each input table.